What is happening in Bangladesh and why are students protesting?

 Ms Hasina is the daughter of Sheikh Mujibur Rahman, the man who led Bangladesh to independence.
 She has defended the quota system, saying that veterans deserve the highest respect for their contributions in the war regardless of their political affiliation.

-She previously labelled those opposing the quota system as “razakar“, or volunteer, a term used for those who allegedly collaborated with the Pakistani army during the 1971 war.
+She previously labelled those opposing the quota system as “razakar”, or volunteers, a term used for those who allegedly collaborated with the Pakistani army during the 1971 war.

 Ms Hasina “was forced” to call in the army to “maintain order” as paramilitary and police failed to curtail the violence, according to reports.
 Rights groups have accused the police of using brute force against the protesters after bullet injuries were found on the body of a 25-year-old university student this week.

-Backed by the opposition Bangladesh Nationalist Party (BNP), the students have refused to back down.
+Backed by the opposition Bangladesh Nationalist Party (BNP), the students have so far refused to back down.

 “We were protesting peacefully until we were attacked by the goons.
 It is our right to continue protesting, it is embedded in the history of this country and we shall continue to do so for our right,” a Dhaka university student who did not want to be named for fear of persecution told The Independent.